What Does a Legislative Correspondent Do?

 A legislative correspondent is a member of the office staff for someone who holds a high-ranking political position.
 This person is in charge of handling all of the office’s letters and e-mails.
 Some political offices have multiple legislative correspondents, each covering one or more of the politician’s areas of interest.

 A legislative correspondent’s responsibilities include handling all communications from the political office.
-All incoming mail, whether electronic or written, must be read, sorted, and logged this person.
+All incoming mail, whether electronic or written, must be read, sorted, and logged by this person.
 He must also respond to all constituent inquiries with e-mails and written letters, as well as communicate with other politicians and lobbyists.
-This person may also assist the legislative assistant compiling background research on pending legislation.
+This person may also assist the legislative assistant by compiling background research on pending legislation.

 Legislative correspondents may also be tasked with assisting with the upkeep of the politician’s website.
 This could include writing and proofreading the website’s content as well as responding to any communication received via the website.
 It is usually necessary to have some understanding of how a website is designed and maintained.